Laura Fuentes

 ×

-This BLT Lettuce Wrap recipe is a low-carb twist on everyone’s favorite sandwich recipe.
-Made with crispy bacon, tomato, and homemade Ranch, it’s the perfect hand-held food you can make part of your lunch prep!
+These Lettuce Wraps are with crispy bacon, tomato, and homemade Ranch, it’s the perfect hand-held food you can make part of your lunch prep!

-In today’s post, I’m also going to share how to pack it in a container, what lettuce works best, what things can you use other than mayo and so much more.
+In today’s post, I’ll also share how to pack it in a container, what lettuce works best, what you can use other than mayo, and so much more.

 BLT lettuce wrap on a cutting board